ashfaque-solangi/order-flow-prototype/README.md

     *   **Draggable Element**: Each assignment bar is draggable using `@dnd-kit/core`, allowing users to move it.
     *   **Droppable Cells (`<TimelineCell />`)**: Each day cell within a timeline row is a droppable zone that accepts dragged assignments, enabling moves.

+#### **Rendering Logic: How Assignment Bars are Placed**

+The placement and length of the assignment bars are critical to the timeline's functionality.
+This is achieved through a combination of date calculations and CSS Grid properties.

+1.  **Grid Structure**: The main timeline area (excluding the header column) is a single CSS Grid container.
+    *   Its columns are defined by `gridTemplateColumns: repeat(${days.length}, minmax(48px, 1fr))`.
+This creates one column for each day of the selected month.
+    *   Its rows are defined by `gridAutoRows: ${trackHeight}px`.
+Each track for an assignment gets a fixed height.

+2.  **Calculating Position and Span**: Inside the `<TimelineRow />` component, for each `assignment`, the following calculations are performed:
+    *   **Start Date Index**: The code calculates the difference in days between the assignment's start date and the first day of the visible month (`differenceInDays(startDate, monthStart)`).
+This determines the grid column where the bar should begin.
+For example, if an assignment starts on the 5th of the month, its `startDayIndex` will be `4` (since it's a zero-based index).
+    *   **Duration**: The total length of the assignment in days is calculated: `differenceInDays(endDate, startDate) + 1`.

+3.  **Applying Grid Styles**:
+    *   The assignment bar (a `div` wrapping the `<TimelineAssignment />` component) is then placed on the grid using an inline style for the `gridColumn` property.
+    *   The style is set as: `gridColumn: `${startDayIndex + 1} / span ${duration}``.
+        *   `startDayIndex + 1`: CSS grid columns are 1-based, so we add 1 to the index.
+This tells the grid which vertical line the assignment should start on.
+        *   `span ${duration}`: This tells the grid item to span across a specific number of columns, which is equal to the assignment's duration in days.

+4.  **Handling Overflows (Clamping)**: The logic also gracefully handles assignments that start before the visible month or end after it.
+    *   It "clamps" the start and end positions to ensure that only the visible portion of the assignment bar is rendered.
+    *   `clampedStart = Math.max(startDayIndex, 0)`: If an assignment starts before the month begins, its starting column is set to the first day (index 0).
+    *   `clampedEnd = Math.min(startDayIndex + duration, monthDays)`: If an assignment extends beyond the month, its ending column is capped at the last day of the month.
+    *   The final `clampedDuration` is used in the `gridColumn` style, ensuring the bar renders perfectly within the visible grid boundaries.

+5.  **Stacking in Tracks**:
+    *   The `getAssignmentLayout` function is responsible for preventing visual overlap.
+It processes all assignments for a line and sorts them into "tracks" (arrays of non-overlapping assignments).
+    *   Each track is rendered on a new row within the timeline's grid for that specific line.
+The `gridRow` style is set to `${trackIndex + 1}` for each assignment, placing it in the correct horizontal track.

+This combination of date logic and dynamic CSS Grid styling allows for a flexible and accurate visual representation of the production schedule.

 ---

 ## 2. Key Functionalities & Modals